jack-driscoll/jack-driscoll.github.io/_posts/2025-07-05-github-pages-diy.md

 ### What plugins are allowed in _config.yml?

-✅ Bonus: Plugins Allowed on GitHub Pages

-GitHub Pages has a hard whitelist of supported plugins.
-As of now (confirmed at pages.github.com/versions), these are allowed:

-- jekyll-feed
-- jekyll-seo-tag
-- jekyll-sitemap
-- jekyll-paginate
-- jekyll-remote-theme
-- jekyll-include-cache

-❌ jekyll-navigation is not allowed, and nav_exclude is typically used with that plugin.
+✅ Bonus: [Plugins Allowed on GitHub Pages](https://jackd.ethertech.org/2025-07-07-github-pages-plugins.html) is a complete list with descriptions of which ones work and which ones don't.
+I didn't put it in here because it's kind of long.

+We're just going to take a look at one of them for starters, `jekyll-remote-theme`.

 ## Let's implement a completely different theme

-I know, I said I wasn't going to do this, but then I found out it's possible to upgrade to minima 3.0 (which, BTW is *completely* different - why people make drastic architectural changes is beyond me) and then use a dark theme
+I know, I said I wasn't going to do this, but then I found out it's possible to upgrade to minima 3.0 (which, BTW is *completely* different - why people make drastic architectural changes is beyond me) and then use a dark theme.

+I'm leaving these notes in, but ***don't do this***, not because you can't, but because there's a *way easier way*.
+Instead see my post [Implementing a New Theme Without Resorting to Installing Jekyll or Ruby](https://jackd.ethertech.org/2025-07-07-github-pages-remote-themes.html).

 ### Don't I need Jekyll?